adrien-ben/bagl/README.md

-# bagl
+# baGL

-baGL is an OpengGL framework that I use for educational purpose.
+baGL is an OpenGL framework that I use for educational purpose.
 It uses [LWJGL 3](https://www.lwjgl.org/).

 ## Features